 But what makes the Telstra Smart Modem stand out from the pack is the SIM card inside it.
 Whenever you can’t connect to the NBN, either before you are connected or during outages, the modem falls back on a 4G mobile connection.
 It isn’t designed to be super fast (6Mbps download speeds) but it is enough to keep you online.

 Plan Features and Customer Support

-When we examine the NBN plans in market, we look beyond the basics and consider the extra features and perks that come bundled with plans.
+When we examine the NBN plans in the market, we look beyond the basics and consider the extra features and perks that come bundled with plans.
 What we see is that the majority of service providers offer no-frills services.
 A home phone service is a common plan feature, but this is usually the extent of the packages.
 And the same goes for the availability of customer support.

 Telstra NBN service is quite different in this regard.
 Plans can include entertainment bundles, like packs with Telstra TV or Foxtel.
 Home phone services are standard and calls to Australian numbers are included.
-All customers access the Telstra Air network too, a nationwide public WiFi network that you can log in and use when you’re away from home.
+All customers can access the Telstra Air network too, a nationwide public Wi-Fi network that you can log in and use when you’re away from home.

 Customer support is always a contentious issue for telcos, but the sheer volume of customer support avenues gives Telstra a big advantage over its competitors.
 You can call and email, as you’d expect, but also chat online, send tweets and Facebook messages, ask questions in the community forum or walk into a store to speak with someone in person.
 This isn’t an assessment of how good the service is, it’s near impossible to say, but the multitude of options means you can deal with Telstra however you feel most comfortable.